 Finally, Stark points to the “real and imaginary soul”.
 Imaginary, because it can be neither seen nor proven, and may not even exist.
 Real because it feels real regardless, and drives us accordingly.
 Stark should expend more energy in these quarters, and perhaps a bit less redundantly bashing fools like Mitt Romney.

-2. Mulholland Drive.
+4. Mulholland Drive.
 2001.
 5 stars.
 IIf Blue Velvet threw me into a new world of cinema I could barely begin to define, Mulholland Drive reinforced the magic 15 years later, at the exact moment Peter Jackson was giving magic a new name.
 It parades a brilliant understanding of projection in the context of frustrated wish-fulfillment.
-Diane is the reality, Betty the dream; the first comes last, and makes devastating sense of the second; this reinvented figure is loved by everyone, a starry-eyed Hollywood star, and she gets off great lesbo sex with the woman who in life barely returns her affections.
+Diane is the reality, Betty the dream; the first comes last, and makes devastating sense of the second; this reinvented figure is a starry-eyed Hollywood actress who is loved by everyone, especially a woman she lusts for who in real life barely returns her affections.
 This manner in which people from Diane’s life fill their dream-roles is a brilliant recontextualization of a go-nowhere actress drowning in criminal guilt, and it’s one of the most intimate experiences I get out of any film.
-I feel like I am the dual character of Diane/Betty when I watch this, though I have few commonalities with them.
+I feel like I’m the dual character of Diane/Betty when I watch this, though I have few commonalities with them.
 The best scene is the lip-synced Llorando, which precipitates the intrusion of reality at the two-thirds point, in the above image.

-5. Lost Highway.
+6. Lost Highway.
 1997.
 4 ½ stars.
 This one is moderately underrated, but still too much so, and I remember wanting to shoot Siskel and Ebert for giving it two thumbs down.
-There are shades of all the masterpieces here: the atmospheric horror of Eraserhead, the small-town suburbia (and underground sexual deviations) of Blue Velvet, and the character reinventions of Mulholland Drive.
+There are shades of the other masterpieces here, especially the small-town suburbia (and underground sexual deviations) of Blue Velvet, and the character reinventions of Mulholland Drive.
 The best parts are the start and finish, the Bill Pullman parts, showing a jealous man who kills his wife and then resurfaces when his dream-identity breaks down.
 The German voice-overs to the porno shots are so creepy they’re terrifying — as much as the initial murder, also seen on video.
 When he comes full circle at the end and rings his own doorbell, announcing what he (and we) heard at the start, the cycle is set in motion again, implying that in his attempt to escape reality, he becomes permanently imprisoned in denial.
 That’s what the “lost highway” is, and while not exactly a masterpiece, it’s still a work of art.

 (See also Carson Lund’s rankings of Lynch.)